Alexis Pantchoulidzew: 1956 Olympics

 he arranged that Pantchoulidzew received Dutch citizenship and was the only Dutch competitor at the 1956 Stockholm Equestrian Games.

 The Netherlands boycotted the 1956 Summer Olympics in Melbourne, Australia, because of the Soviet Union's invasion of Hungary.
 However, the strict Australian quarantine regulations resulted in the Olympic equestrian events being held in Stockholm, Sweden, five months earlier, and, with the help of Bernhard, Pantchoulidzew was allowed to participate at his own expense.
-He took part in the individual Grand Prix dressage with the horse Lascar that did belong to Prince Bernhard.
-He finished in 28th place among 36 participants, in presence of the Dutch Prince and Princess Armgard of Sierstorpff-Cramm.
+He took part in the individual Grand Prix dressage with the horse Lascar that belonged to Prince Bernhard.
+He finished in 28th place among 36 participants, in presence of the Dutch Prince and his mother, Princess Armgard of Lippe-Biesterfeld.
 To his disadvantage, he had to start first, and thus could not adjust his performance to competitors.